phelmkamp/valor/README.md

 This module provides types that optionally contain a value; hence the name valor, short for "value or".

+This is not an attempt to make Go code look less like Go.
+Instead, the goal is to codify the ["comma ok"](https://blog.toshima.ru/2019/07/21/go-comma-ok-idiom.html) and ["errors are values"](https://go.dev/blog/errors-are-values) principles that Go already encourages.

 ## Installation

 ```bash